django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ---

-## Make the most of lab time
+## Make the most of lab time (#0)

 * You have 90 minutes -- get some hands-on practice.
 Work alone or find a buddy.
 * Make sure you know who your small-group lead is!
 * Visit _petwitter.com_ and click the link to get in your small group's Slack channel and app instance.
 * Attack it, with the help of these slides.
-* Once you've done an attack, send a private message to your small-group leader saying so.
+* **Check your learning**: At the end of each section, send a private message to your small group lead with a link to your work and the number from the slide heading (e.g. #0).
+Do that now.
 * Some attacks are labeled **extra credit**; if you're new to security, I encourage you to skip those so you can get to all the important attacks.

 ---